DanielDFY/d3d12book/README.md

     > In this demo, press '1' to visualize vertex normals, press '2' to visualize face normals,  press '3' to switch to wire frame mode.

 * Chapter 13 The Compute Shader

+  * [ ] *Exercise_13_01*

+    > Write a compute shader that inputs a structured buffer of sixty-four 3D vectors with random magnitudes contained in [1, 10].
+The compute shader computes the length of the vectors and outputs the result into a floating-point buffer.
+Copy the results to CPU memory and save the results to file.

   * [ ] ...